ElektraInitiative/libelektra/src/plugins/yanlr/README.md

 - Yan LR does not provide write support for data.
 Please use the [YAML Smith](../yamlsmith/) plugin for that purpose.

+### Input Restrictions

+The plugin should, but does not, limit the amount

+- of **nesting levels**,
+- the **length of numbers**, and
+- the **length of scalars**

+.
+These restrictions would make it less easy to crash the parser, by feeding it unrestricted data.

 ### Comments

 The [lexer](yaml_lexer.cpp) does currently tokenize comments.
 Consequently the [plugin grammar](YAML.g4) of the plugin does also match comments.
 However, the [listener](listener.cpp) does currently **ignore comments**.